 The NUW Alliance’s four partner universities continue to build on their local and global reputations as leaders in research and student experience.
 Our Universities have a proud history of achievement that has led to strong outcomes in international university rankings.
 Together and as individuals, we are among the world's best.

 The NUW Alliance spans a geographic area home to more than 75% of NSW’s population and 25% of Australia’s.
-The size and scale of our Alliance has not been seen before in Australia – 194,000 students plus 14,500 staff, working across 37 locations including 15 innovation hubs and driving $850 million in research funding.
+The size and scale of our Alliance has not been seen before in Australia – over 240,000 students plus 18,000 staff, working across 37 locations including 15 innovation hubs and driving $1.4 billion in industry and community partnered research.

 How we make a difference